Orchard Supply Hardware

 Orchard Supply Hardware (OSH) was an American retailer of home improvement and gardening products.
 Headquartered in San Jose, California, Orchard Supply Hardware had dozens of locations throughout California, with expansions into Oregon and Florida.

-After starting as a non-profit cooperative in 1931, the company later converted into a for-profit corporation before it was bought and sold by a number of different corporations during the 1980s.
+After starting as a non-profit cooperative in 1931, the company later turned into a for-profit corporation before it was bought and sold by a number of different corporations during the 1980s.
 In 1996, the company was acquired by Sears.
 After a brief period as a public company in 2012–13, the company filed for a Chapter 11 reorganization.
 In 2013, the bulk of OSH's assets and locations were purchased by the home improvement store chain, Lowe's.
 For the next five years, the chain was operated as a subsidiary of Lowe's and used for strategic expansion of retail operations.
 All stores were closed in November 2018.

 In January 2020, the Memphis-based Central Network Retail Group purchased the OSH brand from Lowe's.

 History

 Orchard Supply was formed in 1931 as the Orchard Supply Farmers Co-op by 30 farmers, consisting mostly of orchardists and fruit tree ranchers who banded together to form a cooperative to buy essential farm supplies.
 Each farmer put up $30 and in the midst of the Great Depression a new company was formed.
 Stanley B. Smith served as the company's first general manager and president.

-Operations started in a rented warehouse at 230 Bassett St. in San Jose, CA. In spite of the Great Depression, the cooperative was successful.
-In 1933 the co-op moved to a larger location at 44 Vine St. in San Jose.
+Operations started in a rented warehouse at 230 Bassett Street in San Jose, California.
+In spite of the Great Depression, the cooperative was successful.
+In 1933 the co-op had moved to a larger location at 44 Vine Street in San Jose.
 The new location featured a large retail display area, off-street parking, and an adjoining warehouse.

-In 1946 the company moved to a site at 720 West San Carlos St. in San Jose.
-By then, there were almost 2000 members.
+In 1946, the company moved to a site at 720 West San Carlos Street in San Jose.
+By then, there were almost 2,000 members.
 In 1962, Albert B. Smith (Stanley's son) became president, expanding the business into a chain of stores which, at 25000 sqft each, were considered large at the time.

-By 1950 the electronics industry began booming in the Santa Clara Valley, and with it came an abundance of new home owners in the San Francisco Bay Area.
+By 1950, the electronics industry began booming in the Santa Clara Valley, and with it came an abundance of new home owners in the San Francisco Bay Area.
 The orchards gradually became residential neighborhoods, and the "Orchard Supply Farmers Co-op" became a for-profit corporation, "Orchard Supply Hardware" retail stores.

 In 1977, the company purchased a 19-acre warehouse and office complex from Sunsweet Growers to serve as a distribution center.
-In the 1980s, Loren S. Smith (another son of Stanley) became President and continued the expansion.
-In 1992 the distribution center was moved to Tracy, CA.
+In the 1980s, Loren S. Smith (another son of Stanley) became president and continued the expansion.
+In 1992 the distribution center was moved to Tracy, California.